Félix Borja: Loan to Chivas USA

 On 14 August 2014, Borja joined Major League Soccer team Chivas USA on loan from LDU Quito.

 South China

 On 28 December 2015, Hong Kong giants South China announced the capture of the player via Facebook.

 Return to El Nacional

-On 24 January 2017, Felix Borja signed a contract with El Nacional.
+On 24 January 2017, Borja signed a contract with El Nacional.
 Previously he was a free agent.

 International career

-He was included in the Ecuador for the 2006 FIFA World Cup.
-He played in several of the 2006 FIFA World Cup qualifying matches for the Ecuador national team, including the game against Uruguay which confirmed their passage to Germany 06.
-He made one appearance at the tournament against Germany, where they were defeated 0–3.
+Borja was included in the Ecuador for the 2006 FIFA World Cup.
+He played in several of the 2006 FIFA World Cup qualifying matches for the Ecuador national team, including the game against Uruguay which confirmed their passage to the 2006 FIFA World Cup.
+He made one appearance at the tournament against Germany, where they were defeated 3–0.

 He featured in friendlies after the FIFA World Cup, even scoring against Brazil in an October 2006 friendly in Sweden.
 He was called up to Ecuador for the 2007 Copa América, and started in the final group game against Brazil.